opensearch-project/documentation-website/_monitoring-plugins/ad/index.md

 If you set the category field, you see an additional **Heat map** chart.
 The heat map correlates results for anomalous entities.
 This chart is empty until you select an anomalous entity.
 You also see the anomaly and feature line chart for the time period of the anomaly (`anomaly_grade` > 0).

-Choose a filled rectangle to see a more detailed view of the anomaly.
+Choose and drag over the anomaly line chart to zoom in and see a more detailed view of an anomaly.
 {: .note }

 ### Step 4: Set up alerts

-Choose **Set up alerts** and configure a monitor to notify you when anomalies are detected.
+Under **Real-time results**, choose **Set up alerts** and configure a monitor to notify you when anomalies are detected.
 For steps to create a monitor and set up notifications based on your anomaly detector, see [Monitors]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/monitors/).

 If you stop or delete a detector, make sure to delete any monitors associated with it.